In Planning Development Projects

 226 N. Sycamore Street

 Cost - $40 million.
 EPC Real Estate LLC has been selected by the City of Wichita to develop two parcels of land in Delano.
-The proposed project includes 180 multi-family residential units, as well as a mixed-use hotel concept with commercial space on the ground floor.
+The proposed project includes 200 residential units, as well as a mixed-use hotel concept with 5,000 square feet of commercial space on the ground floor.
 The sites are located adjacent to the River Vista residential development and the new Advanced Learning Library.

 Market Centre Apartments

 Cost - N/A. The Market Centre building, at the southwest corner of First and Market, was built as the Lassen Hotel in 1919.
 It was recently purchased with plans to convert the building into 110 apartment units.
 Construction is slated to start within the next year.

 Nationally known landscape architecture firm SWA Balsley presented four unique concepts for Naftgzer Park, designed to create an engaging space that will increase connectivity between Union Station and INTRUST Bank Arena.
 The concepts were crafted based on stakeholder and public input and include the opportunity to integrate versatile seating, space for a dog run, a community garden, a water feature and more.
 View the concepts and share your input at wichita.gov.

 Cost - N/A. The four-story Spaghetti Works building, located between the newly developed Union Station property and INTRUST Bank Arena, was built in 1894 and has been recently purchased by Seneca Property.
 In addition to the 40,000 SF building, the property includes a 10,000 SF warehouse to the south and a parking lot on the north adjacent to Naftzger Park.
 Plans for the property include a "live, work, play" concept.
 Construction could start as soon as this year, with the entire project potentially taking up to two years.

 On the corner of St. Francis and Commerce Streets